 =GEO_MAP(A1:H3419, "contintental-us-weather-stations", "LatLng")

-In just a moment the formula should evaluate to the url of your new map.
+In just a moment the formula should evaluate the URL of your new map.
 If you’re using the Geosheets add-on, you’ll see an auto-updating preview of the map in the sidebar at the right of your document.
-Otherwise click-through on the url to see the full-page map.
+Otherwise click-through on the URL to see the full-page map.

 The final map should look something like this:

 You can view the full-page map at https://www.geosheets.com/map/s:jwbz2Xb3/contintental-us-weather-stations.

 From the sidebar or the full-page map, you can change settings about the map, like its title, description, and base map tile layer.
 We’ve changed the base map layer to Gray to better show the features and their colors.